 - Dry skin on the arms and legs

-When to Consider Thyroid Testing in Children
+When to Consider Thyroid Testing and Evaluate ADHD vs Thyroid in Children

 1. Request a Full Thyroid Panel